HeisenbergXXX/Grade_Buckets/README.md

 Grade Bucket

-This Mini web app is to apply "Bucket Scheme" to Solidwords test.
+This Mini web app is to apply "Bucket Scheme" to Solidworks test.
 Based on the traditional tolerence method, students will ether get a full mark on a question if it's anwser falls within the given tolerence(1%) or zero.
 This app is to determin a mark based on how far off the anwser is.

 How to use: